Could Joe Biden Test Positive For Coronavirus Following President Trump’s Results?

 Meanwhile, other doctors and health experts have echoed similar statements on the steps Biden and his team should take following Trump’s diagnosis.

 “He does need to be immediately tested.
-He has come in proximity to someone that has COVID,” added Sanjay Gupta, CNN‘s chief medical correspondent (via The Express).
+He has come in proximity to someone that has covid,” added Sanjay Gupta, CNN‘s chief medical correspondent (via The Express).

 That said, the organizers of the event did take precautions in case of such a scenario.
 For example, the two candidates did not shake hands — a new change spurred by COVID-19 rules.
 In addition, their lecterns were around 10 feet apart, which is greater than the suggested six foot radius suggested by most doctors.